PRP Injections

-Platelet-rich plasma (PRP) injections are helpful for a variety of orthopedic conditions, including soft tissue injuries and chronic painful issues.
-As opposed to medical therapies that only mask the pain, PRP uses a patient’s own concentrated blood cells to heal a specific area.
+Platelet-rich plasma (PRP) injections are helpful for various orthopedic conditions, including soft tissue injuries and chronic painful issues.
+Instead of medical therapies that only mask the pain temporarily, PRP uses a patient’s concentrated blood cells to heal a specific area.

-This regenerative approach for tendonitis, arthritis, and muscle strains can be a great alternative to oral medications, steroid injections, and surgeries that have side effects and risks.
+This self-healing approach for tendonitis, arthritis, and muscle strains can be a great alternative to oral medications, steroid injections, and surgeries.

 Injection sites